About COPE Service Dogs

 - Facility Dogs

-COPE dogs can be partnered with a teacher, counsellor, health care worker, social worker or health professional for the purpose of providing social interaction and therapeutic intervention for many different people.
-The dog accompanies his/her partner to work in order to augment their regular educational, social or therapeutic practices.
+COPE dogs can be partnered with a teacher, counselor, health care worker, social worker or health professional for the purpose of providing social interaction, therapeutic intervention and canine assisted education for many different people.
+The dog accompanies his/her partner at work in order to augment their regular educational, social or therapeutic practices.

 - School Dogs